corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 The interface takes a type parameter `T`, which represents the fungible item.
 This should describe the basic type of the asset e.g. GBP, USD, oil, shares in company <X>, etc. and any additional metadata (issuer, grade, class, etc.).
 An upper-bound is not specified for `T` to ensure flexibility.
-Typically, a class would be provided that implements *TokenizableAssetInfo* so the thing can be easily added and subtracted using the `Amount` class.
+Typically, a class would be provided that implements *TokenizableAssetInfo* so the item can be easily added and subtracted using the `Amount` class.

 This interface has been added in addition to `FungibleAsset` to provide some additional flexibility which `FungibleAsset` lacks, in particular: